Why dollar-cost averaging is mostly a behavioural tool, not a mathematical one

 The honest framing for the choice is: are you trying to maximise expected return, or are you trying to maximise the probability that you will actually stick with the plan?

-If the answer is the first, lump-sum is the better choice for diversified equity exposure, and the math is settled.
+If the answer is the first, lump-sum investing is the better choice for diversified equity exposure, and the published research is consistent on that point.